 Flat design emphasizes simplicity and usability by utilizing minimalistic elements, bright colors, and clean typography.

 Establishing a visual hierarchy is a key principle of flat design.
+The influence of Swiss style on flat design is evident in its minimalist aesthetics, which prioritize contrasting color palettes, clean typography, and organized layouts.
 It involves creating a visual hierarchy among elements on the page or application to communicate their relative importance.

 This includes using size, color, contrast, and other techniques to create a clear sense of order among elements on the page or application.
 By establishing a visual hierarchy, users can quickly and easily identify important information without becoming overwhelmed by too much information.